-TikTok – also known as Douyin in China – is a social media app for creating and sharing short videos.
-You can create short music videos of 3 to 15 seconds and short looping videos of 3 to 60 seconds:
+TikTok is a social media app for creating and sharing short, user-generated videos.
+You can create videos of 3 to 15 seconds, as well as those up to 3 minutes long:

 WhatsApp started as a messaging app for family and friends.
 But now the platform is geared towards businesses, too.

 The WhatsApp Business app is ideal for small businesses to interact with customers easily by using tools to automate, sort, and quickly respond to messages: